3 - 4 month old baby feeding schedule: How much should they eat?

 Tip #1: Watch for signs of teething

 Signs of teething can begin around 4 months, so watch out for symptoms such as irritability, drooling, red or swollen gums, and a strong desire to chew on things.
-Any of these symptoms may disrupt feeding [6] due to discomfort, so be prepared for baby to eat a bit less during this time.
-On the flip side, some babies may want to feed more during this time because it is soothing.
+Any of these symptoms may disrupt feeding [] due to discomfort, so you may find your baby eating less during this time.
+On the flip side, some babies may want to feed more during while teething because it is soothing.
+If you notice any red flags or your baby is consistently eating less and producing fewer than 6 wet diapers per day, reach out to their healthcare provider for guidance.

 Tip #2: Don’t rush to start solids